smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 ## Fast forward to 2025

-For nearly a year now I have been keeping radio silence.
+It's been a year now since I've last published any updates here.
 In short, I started a new job at GATE (Big Data for Smart Society Institute) and, most importantly, my son Stefan was born!

 <div class="row justify-content-md-center">
     <div class="col-sm-8">